 The Positive Psychology – basics is part of online learning tools for personal and professional development of youth workers.
-The course is developed under the project “ACHIEVE” – innovative methods for training and development of youth workers (2016-2-BG01-KA205-023835) funded by European Erasmus + Programme.
+The course is developed with the support of European Erasmus + Programme.
 The content of the course is based on a literature review.

 “There is only one person who could ever make you happy, and that person is you!”

 In this course you can find out the key elements of positive psychology, the study of happiness.

 Being happy is something that all people want, no matter where or how old they are.
 But are the benefits of happiness a worthwhile goal or is it just about feeling good?
 A review of the available literature has revealed that happiness does indeed have numerous positive effects, which appear to benefit not only individuals, but also families, communities, and the society at large (Lyubomirsky, King, & Diener, 2005).
 The benefits of happiness include higher income and better work outcomes (greater productivity and higher quality of work), larger social rewards (stronger social support and richer social interactions), more activity, energy, and flow, and better physical health (a bolstered immune system, lowered stress levels, and less pain) and even longer life.
 Happy people are more creative, helpful, charitable, and self-confident, have better self-control, and show greater self-regulatory and coping abilities.